fracris/LSFLW_AI/README.md

 ---

-## 📌 Note finali
+## 📌 Final Notes

-- Questo approccio manuale **funziona solo localmente**, quindi ogni sviluppatore dovrà eseguire lo stesso comando se clona il progetto.
+- This manual approach **works only locally**, so every developer who clones the project must run the same command.
-- In alternativa, puoi usare direttamente il file `.jar` con `systemPath`, ma è **sconsigliato**.
+- Alternatively, you can use the `.jar` file directly with `systemPath`, but this approach is **not recommended**.

 ---